 Where will you be working?

-The first of those is the supervision of insurance products (life and non-life).
-This involves examining whether the marketing of these products is accompanied by transparent pre-contractual information and whether the products offered are useful to consumers (Value for Money).
+The first component involves supervision of insurance products (both life and non-life).
+The department verifies compliance with the legislation and regulations applicable to insurance products.
+This involves examining, among other things, whether the marketing of these products is accompanied by transparent precontractual information as well as whether the products offered are useful to consumers (value for money).

-Second, the department has a dual mandate as regards supplementary pensions.
-On the one hand, the department is responsible for the prudential supervision of institutions for occupational retirement provision (IORPs), known as pension funds.
-On the other hand, the department is entrusted with the social supervision of second pillar pensions.
-That pillar concerns supplementary pensions built up in the context of an occupational activity, regardless of whether they are managed by an IORP or by an insurance company.
+The two other components have to do with supplementary pensions.
+The department is responsible, on the one hand, for the prudential supervision of institutions for occupational retirement provision (IORP), also known as ‘pension funds’.
+On the other hand, the department conducts social supervision of second pillar pensions, that is, supplementary pensions built up in the context of an occupational activity, regardless of whether they are managed by an IORP or by an insurance company.

 What will your job entail?